Office is a San Francisco-based creative studio that crafts strategies and designs experiences to make things better.

 What We Do

 We work with leading brands and emerging businesses to clarify their stories and create meaningful experiences that matter to people.
-This includes brand strategy, visual identities, packaging, advertising, digital experiences and environments.
+This includes brand strategy, visual identities, packaging, advertising, digital experiences, communications and environments.
 We don’t have a singular, proprietary process; we adapt to the unique needs, work processes and internal cultures of each client.
 But we find the most successful (and fun) relationships are truly collaborative.
 And the very best work is created together.
+In 2014, Office was awarded the Smithsonian's Cooper Hewitt National Design Award to honor lasting achievement in American design and recognize excellence, innovation and enhancement of the quality of life.
+The Office team was honored by First Lady Michelle Obama at the White House.

 Office is located in the vibrant and almost always sunny Mission District of San Francisco, in what used to be a window factory.
 Our team of experienced strategists, designers, writers and account directors are intensely curious and passionate about designing better experiences.
 Being a small studio keeps us collaborative, fast, flexible and creative.
 It helps us build close, long-term partnerships with our clients.
 And it allows our core leadership team to be involved in every project we take on.